-There are a lot of different bacteria and viruses that can cause stomach problems, and the amount of time they can survive outside of the human body ranges from anywhere between one hour and several months.
+Many different bacteria and viruses that can cause stomach problems, and the amount of time they can survive outside of the human body ranges from anywhere between one hour and several months.
 Salmonella and Campylobacter, for example, can only survive for 1 to 4 hours outside the body.
 C. difficile, on the other hand, can survive for up to five months on hard surfaces.

 Stomach bugs are transmitted via small droplets that settle on surfaces.
 For this reason, it’s important to wash your hands every time you go to the toilet and to have your office cleaned regularly.
 Most stomach bugs can be removed with simple soap and water, so there’s really no excuse for spreading stomach illness to your colleagues.

 The herpes virus causes cold sores (which are small fluid-filled blisters that form around the mouth).
 If you have a cold sore, then try not to touch it because the virus can last for up to 2 hours on your hands.
 Most pharmacists sell special cream for cold sores that can help to kill the virus.

 It’s not always possible to prevent infection but there are always measures you can take to reduce the risk.
 These measures include washing your hands after using the toilet, sneezing into a tissue and keeping your office and home clean.